 class.
 If you’ve taken a basic how-to-get-published course, this track will

-help you deepen your article-structuring skills ability (a major shortcoming
+help you deepen your article-structuring ability (lack of which is a major shortcoming

-editors see in manuscripts submitted to them) and then put that knowledge into
+editors see in manuscripts submitted to them).
+You can then put that knowledge into

 practice in two of the article types editors look for most, the devotional

 The Art of Interviewing and Shaping Articles From Interviews w/ Joyce Ellis

 Capturing the life of an interesting person in a